Class of 2019

 Once pre-arranged, selectives should not be changed throughout the senior year (if at all possible.)

-The intention of the Senior Selective is to allow students to go back to an area of the basic sciences, defined as those areas that were studied during the thirteen “morning cores” that compose the first two years of the curriculum, and re-examine it from both a clinical and basic science vantage point.
+The intention of the Senior Selective is to allow students to go back to an area of the basic sciences, defined as those areas that were studied during the thirteen “morning cores” that compose the first two years of the legacy curriculum OR the Phase 1 blocks of the integrated curriculum, and re-examine it from both a clinical and basic science vantage point.

 Objectives to be met by all offered selections: